rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 MORPHOLOGY

 The dative slot of the 2SG possessive paradigm attests to at least a three-way variation in today's Erzya literature.
-While written literature bears witness to the variants %Ot́eń,
-%Ot́et́ and %Ot́e, there are now new Erzya-language media existing on the world-wide web, and with them has come an Erzya version of Skype, which attests to an interesting 2SG dative form in %Onste+t́, see (31).
-This form, it would appear, is analogically based on the third person dative form in %Onsteń, %Onste+nze, and %Onste+st, see below.
+While written literature bears witness to the variants -Ot́eń, -Ot́et́ and -Ot́e, there are now new Erzya-language media existing on the world-wide web, and with them has come an Erzya version of Skype, which attests to an interesting 2SG dative form in -Onste+t́, see (31).
+This form, it would appear, is analogically based on the third person dative form in -Onsteń, -Onste+nze, and -Onste+st, see below.

 (31)